anders-biostat/linked-charts/docs/rlc/citeseq/example_1.md

 ```

 How does it work?
-The call to `updateChart` causes
+The call to `updateCharts` causes
 all the code within the `dat` function of chart A2 to be re-evaluated, and then, the new data to be sent to the browser.
 As `gene` has changed, the re-evaluation of the code in the `dat` call will now give different values to `y` and to
 `title`, and the plot changes.
 This is why all the plot parameters (means, vars, etc.) have to be placed inside the `dat` call:
 The `dat` function is a little trick to keep R from evaluating this code straight away when you call lc_scatter but rather to